DanNAlexander/Rust_Projects/README.md

-Run Cargo for any modification or tests in Rust.
+Run Cargo or Tomi as stated in each project for modification or tests in Rust.